-On site we have a large childrens play area, horse riding arena, and several acres of paddock available for grazing or a quick game of football, cricket, rugby or
+On site we have a large childrens play area, horse riding arena (doubles as 5-a-side football pitch), and several acres of meadow with footpaths all around.
+Beyond our

-rounders.
-There is a network of footpaths that cover this area so you can leave your car here and walk for hours through beautiful countryside.
-Roads are quiet and ideal for cycling or horse
+site there is a network of both private and public tracks and trails that cover this area so you can leave your car here and walk for hours through beautiful countryside.
+Roads are quiet and ideal

 Within a short 15 minute drive you are in the historic market town of Bury St Edmunds which still has traditional markets every Wednesday and Saturday.
 There is also the historic Cathedral, Theater, Abbey Gardens, boutique shopping, and also a new stylish shopping centre with many of the stores that you will already be familiar with.
 Bury St Edmunds has many good bars and restaurants, including the smallest pub in the country, The Nutshell.

 If you prefer to leave the car behind, a train service runs from the next village to Cambridge, via Bury St Edmunds.
 Or in the other direction to Ipswich,

 Norwich and London Liverpool St.

 Other nearby attractions include Thetford Forest with its Go Ape course through the trees and miles of cycle and walking tracks; Alton Water with canoes, dinghys and windsurfers for hire; explore the coast at Aldburgh, Southwold, Dunwich and Walberswick; or you can hire a boat for a day and sail the Broads.
 All within about 30-60 minutes.